Areas of Focus

 An initial consultation with us includes a meeting about your financial goals and how we can help you.
-Fee may be waived if we do business.
+The fee may be waived if we do business.

-Estate planning is the process of anticipating and arranging, during a person's life, for the management and distribution of that person's estate during the person's life and at and after death, while minimizing gift, estate, generation-skipping transfer and income tax
+Estate planning is the process of anticipating and arranging for the management and distribution of that person's estate during the person's life, as well as at and after death, while minimizing gift, estate, generation-skipping transfer and income tax.

 The disciplined process of reviewing the holdings in an account to maximize return for a given risk level.
 This practice looks not only at the individual positions, but also the interaction between those components to optimize the allocation across multiple asset classes.

 Asset allocation is a broad strategy that determines the mix of assets to hold in a portfolio for an optimal risk-return balance based on an investor's risk profile and investment objectives.